Durham University: Queen's Campus

 Queen's Campus is in the borough of Stockton-on-Tees (Thornaby, North Yorkshire) 30 miles from Durham City.
 Until 2017–18, the campus was home to around 2,000 full-time students in two colleges (John Snow and Stephenson Colleges) and the Wolfson Research Institute, with a bus connecting Queen's Campus to Durham City.

-The colleges and academic departments were relocated between 2017 and 2018, and Queen's Campus became an International Study Centre (ISC) run by Study Group, preparing non-EU foreign students to enter degree courses at the university, from September 2017.
+Between 2017 and 2018, the colleges and academic departments were relocated, and Queen's Campus became an International Study Centre (ISC) run by Study Group, preparing non-EU foreign students to enter degree courses at the university, from September 2017.
 The former John Snow College buildings were sold in 2020 and, from 2022, only the Ebsworth building has been used by the ISC.